BelfrySCAD/BOSL2/tutorials/Attachments.md

         cube([15,15,25],anchor=BACK+BOT);
 ```

-You may have noticed that the anchors were different in each of the
+You may have noticed that the children in the above three examples
-three examples above.
+have different anchors.
 Why is that?
 The first and second examples
 differ because anchoring up and anchoring to the right require
 anchoring on opposite sides of the child.
 But the third case differs
 because the spin has changed.
 The examples below show the same models